sfboswell/Gender_Pulps/README.md

 ```
 src_tbls(db)
 ```
 In order to get the data-frame objects representing individual tables, you can use the ```tbl``` function.
 The trick here is that you need to know what information you want in each table.
 Because we're exploring relationships and not just individual tables, you quickly run into a problem whereupon you have one table with the publication ID in it, one table with the publication name in it, one table with the publication year in it (etc.) - and no table that brings each of these pieces of information together.
-In other words, you're going to need to join some tables.
+Thus, if you want to know which authors wrote which titles, that information (titles and authors) are stored in separate tables.
+To make some networks of publishing relationships, you're going to need to join some tables.

 This will require exploring each table a little bit to figure out what information you want from each.
-For simplicity's sake, I've included how Andrew Goldstone initially created the tsv files for the gender_pulp project.
+For simplicity's sake, I've included the creation code for the TSV files for this gender_pulp project.

+authors
 ```
 authors %>% select(author_id,
            author_canonical,